-- Conduit extending from interior to exterior of building. - d.
+- 1. Install devices to seal raceway interiors at accessible locations.
+Locate seals so no fittings or boxes are between the seal and the following changes of environments.
+Seal the interior of all raceways at the following points: - Where conduits pass from warm to cold locations, such as boundaries of refrigerated spaces. - b.
+Where an underground service raceway enters a building or structure. - c.
+Conduit extending from interior to exterior of building. - d.
 Conduit extending into pressurized duct and equipment. - e.
 Conduit extending into pressurized zones that are automatically controlled to maintain different pressure set points. - f.
 Where otherwise required by NFPA 70.

-X. Expansion-Joint Fittings:
+Y. Expansion-Joint Fittings:

 - 1. Install in each run of aboveground RNC that is located where environmental temperature change may exceed 30 deg F (17 deg C) and that has straight-run length that exceeds 25 feet (7.6 m). - 2.
 Install type and quantity of fittings that accommodate temperature change listed for each of the following locations: - a.
 Outdoor Locations Not Exposed to Direct Sunlight: 125 deg F (70 deg C) temperature change. - b.
-Outdoor Locations Exposed to Direct Sunlight: 155 deg F (86 deg C) temperature change. - c.
-Indoor Spaces Connected with Outdoors without Physical Separation: 125 deg F (70 deg C) temperature change. - d.
+Outdoor Locations Exposed to Direct Sunlight: 155 deg F (86 deg C) temperature change. - Indoor Spaces Connected with Outdoors without Physical Separation: 125 deg F (70 deg C) temperature change. - d.
 Attics: 135 deg F (75 deg C) temperature change. - 3.
 Install fitting(s) that provide expansion and contraction for at least 0.00041 inch per foot of length of straight run per degree F of temperature change for PVC conduits. - 4.
 Install expansion fittings at all locations where conduits cross building or structure expansion joints. - 5.
 Install each expansion-joint fitting with position, mounting, and piston setting selected according to manufacturer's written instructions for conditions at specific location at time of installation.
-Install conduit supports to allow for expansion movement. - Y. Flexible Conduit Connections: Comply with NEMA RV 3.
-Use a maximum of 72 inches of flexible conduit for recessed and semi-recessed luminaires, equipment subject to vibration, noise transmission, or movement; and for transformers and motors. - 1.
-Use LFMC in damp or wet locations subject to severe physical damage. - 2.
-Use LFMC or LFNC in damp or wet locations not subject to severe physical damage. - Z. Mount boxes at heights indicated on Drawings.
+Install conduit supports to allow for expansion movement. - Z. Flexible Conduit Connections: Comply with NEMA RV 3.
+Use a maximum of 72 inches of flexible conduit for recessed and semi-recessed luminaires, equipment subject to vibration, noise transmission, or movement; and for transformers and motors.

+- 1. Use LFMC in damp or wet locations subject to severe physical damage. - 2.
+Use LFMC or LFNC in damp or wet locations not subject to severe physical damage. - AA.
+Mount boxes at heights indicated on Drawings.
 If mounting heights of boxes are not individually indicated, give priority to ADA requirements.
-Install boxes with height measured to center of box unless otherwise indicated. - AA.
+Install boxes with height measured to center of box unless otherwise indicated. - BB.
 Recessed Boxes in Masonry Walls: Saw-cut opening for box in center of cell of masonry block, and install box flush with surface of wall.
-Prepare block surfaces to provide a flat surface for a raintight connection between the box and cover plate or the supported equipment and box. - BB.
-Horizontally separate boxes mounted on opposite sides of walls so they are not in the same vertical channel. - CC.
-Locate boxes so that cover or plate will not span different building finishes. - DD.
-Support boxes of three gangs or more from more than one side by spanning two framing members or mounting on brackets specifically designed for the purpose. - EE.
+Prepare block surfaces to provide a flat surface for a raintight connection between the box and cover plate or the supported equipment and box. - CC.
+Horizontally separate boxes mounted on opposite sides of walls so they are not in the same vertical channel. - DD.
+Locate boxes so that cover or plate will not span different building finishes. - EE.
+Support boxes of three gangs or more from more than one side by spanning two framing members or mounting on brackets specifically designed for the purpose. - FF.
 Fasten junction and pull boxes to or support from building structure.
-Do not support boxes by conduits.

-- FF.
-Set metal floor boxes level and flush with finished floor surface. - GG.
+Do not support boxes by conduits. - GG.
+Set metal floor boxes level and flush with finished floor surface. - HH.
 Set nonmetallic floor boxes level.
 Trim after installation to fit flush with finished floor surface.